Making your Manuscript

 Please download the following documents:

-“I do feel that my editor’s eye has been trained in both the close read and the over-all picture.
+“I do feel that my editor’s eye has been trained in both the close read and the overall picture.
 Being invited to questioning the strategy and the moment of a poem were very helpful techniques to me.
 Also, the emphasis on finding the place where a poem is hiding from itself, or where the speaker is hiding from where the poem wants to go–thinking in that way in those terms was revelatory.
 Thank you for a very valuable learning experience.” –Renee Schell

 “The conference was out of this world wonderful!
 I loved having the sessions in homes.” —Jill Murray

-“I’ve attended three conferences with Jeffrey and each one opens new doors to my writing.
+“I’ve attended three conferences with Jeffrey, and each one opens new doors to my writing.
 His editor’s eye teaches how to stand back from one’s work, with a positive attitude, and find just the right next step to take, whether a subtle tweak or radical revision.
 He engages all the senses, keeps a varied and respectful pace that demands your full engagement but does not exhaust you.
 His reading is incisive, his interactions generous, and his passion for the art infectious.” —Nancy Meyer

-Jeffrey Levine is the author of three books of poetry: Rumor of Cortez, nominated for a 2006 Los Angeles Times Literary Award in Poetry, Mortal, Everlasting, which won the 2002 Transcontinental Poetry Prize.
-A third book The Problem with Brooklyn is forthcoming.
-His many poetry prizes include the Larry Levis Prize from the Missouri Review, the James Hearst Poetry Prize from North American Review, the Mississippi Review Poetry Prize, the Ekphrasis Poetry Prize, and the American Literary Review poetry prize.
-His poems have garnered 14 Pushcart nominations.
-A graduate of the Warren Wilson MFA Program for Writers, Levine is founder, Editor‐in‐Chief and Publisher of Tupelo
+Jeffrey Levine is the author of three books of poetry: Rumor of Cortez, nominated for a 2006 Los Angeles Times Literary Award in Poetry, Mortal, Everlasting, which won the 2002 Transcontinental Poetry Prize, and most recently, At the Kinnegad Home for the Bewildered, Salmon Press, 2019.
+Levine’s many poetry prizes include the Larry Levis Prize from the Missouri Review, the James Hearst Poetry Prize from North American Review, the Mississippi Review Poetry Prize, the Ekphrasis Poetry Prize, and the American Literary Review poetry prize.
+His poems have garnered 21 Pushcart nominations.
+In addition to his own writing, he is principal translator of Canto General, Pablo Neruda’s epic work of poetry.
+A graduate of the Warren Wilson MFA Program for Writers, Levine is founder, Artistic Director and Publisher of Tupelo

 Refund Policy: Refund up to 4 weeks prior each conference, less 15% processing fee.